 The Legal Cheek View

 This global firm is definitely not for the faint-hearted.
 Trainees can expect to be thrown in at the deep end and will be expected to work long hours (long hours at firms like Cleary Gottlieb Steen & Hamilton mean very long hours).
 For the driven and the determined, however, the rewards are many.
-Trainees have flexibility in their areas of work, earn a top-notch salary (trainees start on £57.5k, go up to £62.5k, and on qualification, take home £160k) and can choose to work overseas if they so desire.
-The firm’s most recent financials show that it neared the $1.5 billion (£1.2 billion) mark in revenue, with profit per equity partner sitting at a whopping $4.5 million (£3.6 million) — at least a million pounds more than what some Magic Circle partners pull in.
+Trainees have flexibility in their areas of work, earn a top-notch salary (trainees start on £57.5k, go up to £62.5k, and on qualification, take home £164.5k) and can choose to work overseas if they so desire.
+The firm’s most recent financials show that it neared the $1.7 billion (£1.2 billion) mark in revenue, with profit per equity partner sitting at a whopping $5.2 million (£3.7 million) — at least a million pounds more than what some Magic Circle partners pull in.
+There’s also a better chance of making it the top since Cleary decided to introduce a non-equity partner tier last year.
+In its first promotion round since making the move, 26 were promoted to partner with four of these being made up in London.

-Back in Blighty, the firm occupies the top five floors of a 16-storey tower at London Wall Place, featuring “glass-front double-height ceilings with views across the City” and “some serious Succession vibes,” according to insiders.
-This is in addition to the roof terraces, pocket gardens and parks, restored remains of the Roman city wall, and medieval St Alphage church tower.
-One insider aptly summarises: “very sleek, beautiful views and very modern”.
+Back in blighty, Cleary occupies the top five floors of a 16-storey tower at London Wall Place.
+The office, which we’re told has “some serious Succession vibes” features “glass-front double-height ceilings with views across the City” as well as roof terraces, pocket gardens and parks, restored remains of the Roman city wall, and medieval St Alphage church tower.
+This swanky abode also hosts a top-notch canteen which is subsidised by the firm’s partners, making it “both high quality and affordable” in the words of one.
+In fact — lack of break rooms aside — Cleary trainees were overwhelmingly positive about their digs: “very sleek, beautiful views and very modern” was the feedback in a nutshell.

 Even Cleary, however, cannot escape the ever-present grumbles of trainee grunt work.
 One rookie confesses they “are given the work of a paralegal as well as of a 2PQE lawyer.
 This leads to many administrative and highly time-consuming tasks at the same time as more intricate or higher responsibility ones.”
 Fortunately, whilst the tech isn’t considered to be cutting edge, it is said to be “good” and IT support is “great”, which helps trainees handle the more mundane tasks.